 Let's talk 2024 eCommerce design trends!

-Ready to kick off 2024 with eCommerce design inspiration?
+Looking for eCommerce design inspiration for your site?
 From accessible designs to the rise of AI-generated pages, let's explore some key design trends we predict will come to the forefront in 2024.
 Let’s get started!

 1. Accessible websites: embracing simplicity and contrast.